DLibatique/LATN102-S20/vocab/master.md

 nam - for
 nāvis, nāvis, f. - ship
+negō, negāre, negāvī, negātus - to deny, to say that ... not
 neque / nec - and ... not, nor; *neque/nec...neque/nec* - "neither ... nor"
+nesciō, nescīre, nescīvī, nescītus - not to know, to be ignorant
 nōmen, nōminis, n. - name
 nōn - not
 nonne - (*indicates a question that expects the answer "yes"*)